matsim-org/jekyll-website/docs/index.md

 The ["MATSim Book"](/the-book) is now the authoritative reference.

 There is an [extract of the first couple of chapters, which contains the most relevant topics for new users](/docs/userguide).
-This is sometimes also referred to as the [``MATSim user guide''](/docs/userguide).
+This is also referred to as the [``MATSim user guide''](/docs/userguide).

 Some [Terminology](/docs/userguide/terminology) (i.e. correspondences between MATSim terminology and more standard transport modelling terminology, and reasons why ours is different) can be found [here](/docs/userguide/terminology).